tpltnt/wave2c/README.md

 wave2c
 ======

-a simple converter to dump Wave audio into a C-array
+what: a simple converter to dump wave audio into a C-array
+why: sometimes you need it + testing Go
+status: unfinished